peterjc/thapbi-pict/docs/negatives.rst

 If you have no spike-in controls, then any sequences in the negative controls can raise the threshold - regardless of what they may or may not match in the reference database.

+Currently the controls are not used to adjust the percentage abundance threshold, only the absolite abundance threshold.

 Spike-in Controls
 -----------------